electricitymaps/electricitymaps-contrib/datascience/README.md

 - country - country that was passed in the `countries` parameter list.
 - country_exchange - country with which the electricity was exchanged.
 - timestamp - date for which the electricity exchange was computed.
-- value - amount of electricity that was exchanged (in MW).
+- net_flow - amount of electricity that was exchanged (in MW).
 Negative value are export of country to country_exchange.
 Positive value are import of country from country_exchange.

 Example :